Legal process

 Do Lowell Financial send bailiffs?

-Does Lowell Financial add charges/fees?
+Does Lowell Financial Ltd add charges/fees?